The Issue With Gap

 In June 2020 Gap partnered with rapper, producer, and fashion designer Kanye West.
 The move was supposed to reinvigorate the company and bring shoppers back to Gap, instead it cost the company another CEO.
 Earlier this week Gap CEO Sonia Syngal announced that she would be stepping down.
 Gap’s stock opened the following day down 6.5%.

 Syngal took over as CEO in March 2020, and some outlets are pointing to the short amount of time female CEO’s get to put their stamp on a company.
-Syngal’s male predecessor, Art Peck held the CEO position from February 2015 to 2019.
-Before Peck, Glenn Murphy, also male, held the role from 2007 to 2014, so critics of Syngal's firing may have a point.
-But, Gap's revenue for the first quarter of this year was down 12.8% from where it was a year ago.
-Also, the company has reported a net loss during three of the last four quarters.
-Record inflation and higher costs for material and labor definitely had a hand in the company's bad performance under Syngal.
-Before being named Gap’s CEO, Syngal was a Gap Inc superstar.
-As the CEO of Old Navy, she grew revenue from $7 billion to $8 billion in three years while turning Old Navy’s site into the fourth largest apparel site in the U.S. But my particular issue with Gap isn’t about sexism in the C-Suite.
+Syngal’s predecessor, Art Peck held the CEO position from February 2015 to 2019.
+Before Peck, Glenn Murphy held the role from 2007 to 2014, so critics of Syngal's firing may have a point.
+Before being named Gap’s CEO, Syngal was the CEO of Old Navy, where she grew revenue from $7 billion to $8 billion in three years while turning Old Navy’s site into the fourth largest apparel site in the U.S. But my particular issue with Gap isn’t about sexism in the C-Suite.